menu_bookComplete K-beauty makeup guide

 4. Nine signature K-beauty styles for men

-Men\'s makeup mainstreamed sharply from 2023 onward, and kissinskin offers six male-specific styles.
+Men\'s makeup mainstreamed sharply from 2023 onward, and kissinskin offers nine male-specific styles.
 The base principle for men\'s makeup is "polished but unseen."

-Dewy, healthy skin with a hydrated sheen on the forehead, nose tip, and cheekbones.
-Just enough cover on blemishes and dark circles to read as "naturally good skin" — the default Korean men's approach.
+Dewy, healthy skin with a hydrated K-pop-idol sheen on the forehead, nose tip, and cheekbones.
+Just enough cover on blemishes to read as "naturally good skin" — the default Korean men's approach.

-Glass-glow base, subtle eye accents, and a coral lip tint.
-The masculine face stays intact while the look turns stage-bright like a male idol — a balanced, crowd-pleasing style.
+A gel-eyeliner accent that sharpens the eyes.
+The masculine face stays intact while the gaze turns defined like a male idol on stage — a balanced, crowd-pleasing style.

-The most intense category in the men's lineup.
-A smudged smoky eye in brown and dark khaki builds sharp presence — the signature look of the 2026 grunge revival.
+A restrained smudged smoky eye in brown and dark khaki.
+It builds sharp presence without going overboard — the men's read on the 2026 grunge revival.

 Ash Brown Hair